lmagyar/homeassistant-custom-component-general-thermostat/README.md

 This is a fork of the official Home Assistant [`generic_thermostat`](https://www.home-assistant.io/integrations/generic_thermostat/) component/integration:

+- New service/action to change preset temperature even when the thermostat is not in that specific preset
 - Remember changed preset temps over restarts (store them in state attribute `preset_temperatures`)
   - Note: Due to a bug in the UI, Developer tools / States / Attributes column doesn't refresh automatically this attribute, because this is not a plain string attribute, but a list of strings, so you have to refresh the page to see the changes
 - Remember changed preset temps like remembering non-preset temp